Gigawatt-scale power, on-site in 12 to 24 months.

 Every modern SMR hits the same three walls: HALEU enrichment bottlenecks, heavy-forging supply chains, and stick-built EPC cost blowouts.
 Pearl is engineered to avoid all three.

 Twenty-plus years deploying power assets to data centres, mines, and industrial loads worldwide.
-Owns the gas turbine fleet and project execution capability.
+Owns the thermal assets and project execution capability.

 The team behind the Nuclear Pearl Reactor, with 20 years of pebble-bed SMR experience from the HTTU programme.
 Reactor design, licensing, fuel.